chieniscool123/2024_Summer_CSS342_Notes/FINAL_TERM.md

 **11. (5pt) What's a unit test?
 If we ourselves write both function code and test, and the test we write will pass at last, what's the point of having any test?**
 ```
+To isolate a specific section of the code for testing.
+It is to make sure that each unit of the software is performance as exepected.

+Just because you write the function does not mean it will perform as expected from the test.

 ```

 **12. (5pt) Why is it not a good idea to use any kind of printing for software testing?**
 ```
+It is very complicated and time consume to write any kind of printing for software testing
+It is also very hard to read due to the clutter information in the terminal

 ```